Kristie00/My-projects/README.md

 # My-projects
-Repo for my project that I did in GFA bootcamp
+Repo for my projects that I did in GFA bootcamp